Introduction

 Slow learning No systematic feedback mechanism to improve decision quality

-Vulnerability to bias Confirmation bias, availability heuristic, and recency effects operate unchecked
+Vulnerability to bias Cognitive biases like confirmation bias, availability heuristic, and recency effects operate unchecked

 Frameworks don't replace intuition—they create structures that let you recognize when to trust intuition and when to override it with deliberate analysis.